schilkp/schilkp.github.io/projects/SysStepAtten.md

 ## Project Template

-As a starting point, [here](https://github.com/schilkp/SYS_ProjectTemplate) is a KiCad project for designing a project that fits into a Schiit Sys enclosure:
+As a starting point, [here](https://github.com/schilkp/SYS_ProjectTemplate) is a KiCad project for designing a project that fits into a Schiit Sys enclosure.

 ## Links